corriebar/Berlin-Bayesians-Hands-On/README.md

 ## The data
 We're using the [World Happiness Report](http://worldhappiness.report/) from 2018.
+We made some preprocessing to the data so that it is easier to work with.
+If you want to see the processing steps, check this [file](Data_Processing.md).
+The resulting data frame is called [`preprocessed_data.csv](data/preprocessed_data.csv).